 In the past, the “cue sheet” was the definition of an Audax ride route.
 Turn-by-turn directions were meticulously curated over the years in hand-written notes or spreadsheets.
 These days the cue sheets are mostly automatically generated from the route that is stored in the club’s “RideWithGPS” account.
 In a sense, the cue sheets are now derived from the more definitive stored GPS route.
 While 95+% of riders rely on GPS bike computers, a paper cue sheet can be a comforting “back-up”.

 There used to be only one option for a GPS computer and that was those offered by Garmin.
 Now there are many other brands Wahoo, Bryton, Lezyne, etc that also offer good options.
-All these brands offer computers with different software, and even different models of the same brand can be completely different in their operation.
-However, what is generally true is that none of the computers are fool-proof in their use.
+All these brands offer computers with different software, and even different models of the same brand can be significantly different in their operation.

-There are many things that can go wrong, many that can be traced back to “user error”.
-Each computer has their own individual quirks and issues you need to be aware of.
-You should never go on an important ride with a new GPS computer without first becoming familiar with it.
+Navigation that can go wrong with these devices, many can be traced back to “user error”.
+Each computer has its own individual quirks and issues you need to be aware of.
+You should not go on an important ride with a new GPS computer without first becoming familiar with it.
 This can take weeks/months to become fully familiar with your GPS computer.

 RideWithGPS has been selected as Audax Australia’s Cycle Route Planning Service.